dorislee80/ctest_gtest_example/README.md

 ## gtest
 gtest is a unit testing framework developed by Google.

-To install gtest on Ubunto, please execute the following code
+To install gtest on Ubunto, please execute the following commands

 > sudo apt-get install libgtest-dev